 What to consider when buying a weeding tool

-- The type of garden: Different weeding tools are designed for different types of gardens and their accompanying weeds.
+Different weeding tools are designed for different types of gardens and their accompanying weeds.
 A Cape Cod weeder, for instance, is designed for tighter spaces, while a paving weeder is meant for getting rid of weeds growing in between or on top of concrete slabs or pavers.

-Why is weeding important?
+Is weeding important?

-If you’re new to gardening, you might be asking yourself: Why do I even need to weed?
 On top of the aesthetic appeal of a weed-free bed of flowers or vegetables, eliminating weeds from your garden actually helps plants grow.

 “The soil in your garden is filled with nutrients that your plants compete for — the fewer weeds in your garden, the more food available for your plants, making them more productive and likely to succeed,” Sears explained.
 “This holds true for sunlight and water as well.
 Weeds will compete for the resources that your garden plants need to stay healthy.”